 Rain Cloud Number Tracing – Print this activity and pop it into a sheet protector for use over and over!
 It’s great for number recognition, formation, and one-to-one correspondence.
 Counting the raindrops is so fun!
 Encourage your pre-writers to use their fingers to trace the numbers and/or place beads or buttons along the tracing lines.

 Shaving Cream Rain Cloud – Explore how a rain cloud works with this hands-on science experiment.
 Using shaving cream, blue food coloring, and a clear glass with water, your preschooler can watch how the rain makes its way through the cloud.
-For the full instructions and steps, check out this video.
+For the full instructions and steps, check out the video below.

 Playful Learning Weather Activities for Preschoolers